zopefoundation/meta/docs/narr.rst

 --no-push
   Avoid pushing at the end of the configuration run.

+--no-tests
+  Don't run the package's unit tests as part of the configuration run.
+Useful for quickly testing iterative configuration changes.

 --branch
   Define a specific git branch name to be created for the changes.
 By default the script creates one which includes the name of the configuration type.